This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 Acquired hypothyroidism is a condition that develops when your child's thyroid gland makes little or no thyroid hormone.
-Thyroid hormones help control body temperature, heart rate, and how your child gains or loses weight.
-Thyroid hormones play an important role in normal growth and development in children.
+Thyroid hormones help control body temperature, heart rate, growth, and gaining or losing weight.
+Thyroid hormones play an important role in the normal growth and development of children.
 Acquired hypothyroidism usually affects children starting at 6 months of age.
-Some children who have hypothyroidism when they are born only show signs and symptoms much later in childhood.
+Some children who have hypothyroidism when they are born show signs and symptoms much later in childhood.

 WHILE YOU ARE HERE:

 is a legal document that explains the tests, treatments, or procedures that your child may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your child's medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done to your child.
 Make sure all of your questions are answered.

 Let your child rest when needed.
 Ask your child's healthcare provider when your child may return to normal activity.

 Stay with your child for comfort and support as often as possible while he is in the hospital.
 Ask another family member or someone close to the family to stay with your child when you cannot be there.
 Bring items from home that will comfort your child, such as a favorite blanket or toy.